caltha-eu/shinken-drupal-pack/README.md

 You Drupal site needs to have https://www.drupal.org/project/nagios installed and configured.

-Just put this configuration in your Shinken configuration directory (like /etc/shinken/packs/drupal) and apply configuration to your host as in example below.
+Just put the contents of this repo in your Shinken configuration directory (like /etc/shinken/packs/drupal) and apply configuration to your host as in example below.
 Don't forget to restart/reload Shinken.

 ```